 The Essence of Chinese Painting (VIII)

 But although it has such an important place in art history, it is all the more surprising that it is so difficult to find out something about the content, the meaning of the work.
-Usually only the surface is scratched.
-So, it is puzzled why 6 and not 7 or 8 persimmon figs were shown … Often we only hear opinions such as “that the picture is above everything that can be expressed with words”, or something similar, which does not help us any further.
+Usually, only the surface is scratched.
+So, it is puzzling why 6 and not 7 or 8 persimmon figs were shown … Often we only hear opinions such as “that the picture is above everything that can be expressed with words”, or something similar, which does not help us any further.

 Muqi or Muxi (牧谿), also known as Fachang (法常), was a Chinese Chan Buddhist (2) monk and painter who lived in the 13th century, around the end of the Southern Song dynasty.
 Today, he is considered to be one of the greatest Chan painters in history.

 The painters of Chan Buddhism did not enjoy much fame in China themselves.
 What is more, the painters of this genre were often denied artistic abilities in general and their paintings, which often depicted everyday things, met with widespread incomprehension.
 The surviving paintings of that time are now all in Japan and are national shrines.
 This painting in particular almost has the status of a national treasure.